hiboxsystems/marge-bot/README.md

 1. Install `poetry` with `pip install poetry`.
 2. Check out this repository.
+3. Run `poetry config virtualenvs.in-project true` to set up the venv in the project folder.
-3. Run `poetry install` in the repository root.
+4. Run `poetry install` in the repository root.

 ### Running linting and tests